 As evening arrived in Boston on August 2, 1907, Chinatown merchants began closing their shops and laundries for the day.
 Breaking through the mundane clanking and clattering of city life, a firecracker exploded.
 It was a signal to a crew of 10 thugs – hatchetmen – assembled on tiny Oxford Place to begin an assault on the neighborhood.

 After a few short minutes of chaos, punctuated by gunshots and stabbings, the street emptied of people.
 Left behind were three dead men and many injured, one fatally.

-The Chinese gangs' battle for dominance had erupted in a shocking massacre.
+The Chinese tong wars had erupted in a shocking massacre.

 The Boston Police, after making inquiries, developed a theory of the case.

 The Hip Sing tong was emerging as a powerful new Chinese gang and stealing territory from the better-established On Leong tong.
-It was attempting to recruit members from Boston’s Chinese business community.
+It tried to recruit members from Boston’s Chinese business community.
 Facing reluctance, the members of the Hip Sing decided to recruit thugs to carry out a raid.
 The objective was to demonstrate the need for Hip Sing protection, and to punish some of the On Leong loyalists.

 The incident that night became New England’s biggest entry in the history of the tong wars.
 But it wasn’t ultimately a Boston story.
-The violence had its roots, oddly enough, in the murky world of New York politics where rival tongs were managing to pit different wings of the New York legal and political establishments against one another.
+The violence had its roots, oddly enough, in the murky world of New York politics.
+There, rival tongs had pitted different wings of the New York legal and political establishments against one another.

-The battle would ultimately slop over into Boston.
+The tong wars would ultimately slop over into Boston.